antimof/UxPlay/README.md

 can be used for accelerated video decoding on the NVIDIA GPU after NVIDIA's CUDA driver `libcuda.so` is installed.
 This plugin should be used with options `uxplay -vd nvh264dec -vs glimagesink`.
-For GStreamer-1.16 or earlier, the plugin is called `nvdec`, and must be build by the user, using  NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/).
+For GStreamer-1.16 or earlier, the plugin is called `nvdec`, and must be built by the user, using  NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/).
 This must be downloaded, and three header files from it must be added to the gstreamer source before the plugin can be compiled: see [these instructions](https://github.com/FDH2/UxPlay/wiki/NVIDIA-nvdec-and-nvenc-plugins).
 This older form  of the  plugin should be used with the `-vd nvdec -vs glimagesink`  uxplay options.